-An online laboratory and platform for research, study and learning platform about labour standards, workers’ rights and how these are enforced in the global economy…
+An online laboratory and platform for research, study and learning about labour standards, workers’ rights and how these are enforced in the global economy…

 Labour standards are industrial human rights and influence all aspects of individuals’ working lives from pay and wages, working time, health and safety to non-discrimination and equal opportunity.
 Workers’ rights also extend to collective rights such as union representation and collective bargaining.
 Labour standards protect, empower, and promote those who work in the workplace and beyond, also by placing restrictions on what is tolerable, for example by prohibiting child and forced labour.

 Yet, severe labour standard violations occur repeatedly in various industries and sectors within many countries and are part and parcel of numerous cross-border supply chains and production networks.
 Large parts of today’s supply chains for goods and services collapsed if labour standard violations were sanctioned by effective restrictions.
 This holds for products and services we consume or use everyday such as smartphones, fashion items, online book ordering or the purchase of a chocolate bar in your local supermarket.